Automattic/jetpack/readme.txt

 * Map block: only show the Add Marker UI if there are no markers.
 * Map block: prevent an unselected block from accidentally capturing scrolling.
 * OpenTable block: avoid error when inserting some specific embed codes.
+* OpenTable block: fix alignment issues when center-aligning the block.
 * Secure Sign On: do not display feature message when logging in to WordPress.com's central dashboard.

 --------